 How can I translate with DeepL while writing, without leaving my text editing tool or app?

 You can translate texts as you're writing them directly in any application or tool that supports editing, by selecting those texts and using a shortcut.
-This means that you no longer have to switch to your DeepL app to translate your writing.
+This means that you no longer have to switch to your DeepL app to translate your writing into a different language.

-Currently, this feature is only available in the DeepL app for Windows.
-We haven't released it for Mac, the mobile apps, or the web translator yet.
+Currently, this feature is only available in the DeepL app for Windows and Mac.
+The feature isn't yet available in the mobile apps, or the web translator.

 For Windows